 Not all deaths are unpreventable.
 Some occur due to negligence, carelessness or criminal acts.
 If you lost a loved one in an accident, crime or under suspicious circumstances, New Mexico’s civil laws may give you grounds to file a wrongful death claim.
 This is a cause of action that could provide you and your family members with compensation for related damages, such as pain and suffering or funeral expenses.
-Discuss whether you have a case for wrongful death with an New Mexico attorney after reviewing New Mexico’s related laws.
+Discuss whether you have a case for an Albuquerque wrongful death attorney after reviewing New Mexico’s related laws.

 New Mexico’s Definition of Wrongful Death

 The precise definition of wrongful death differs from state to state, but the general legal theory remains the same.
 If someone negligently or intentionally causes another person’s death, the deceased individual’s surviving family members and/or estate could be eligible for financial compensation.
 New Mexico’s legal definition of wrongful death (section 41-2-1) is a death arising from another person’s wrongful act, neglect or default.
 This can describe many acts and omissions that a reasonable and prudent person or party would not commit under similar circumstances.

 Elements Required to Bring a Claim

 Although each wrongful death case is unique, most must meet the same elements of proof to succeed in New Mexico.
 Most wrongful death claims center on the legal theory of negligence.
 Negligence is a breach of duty of care owed to someone else, such as the deceased party in a wrongful death suit.
 Bringing a wrongful death claim on the basis of negligence requires proof of four main elements.

 - Duty of care owed by the defendant.
 The person allegedly at fault for the wrongful death (defendant) must have owed the decedent a legal duty of care, such as the duties a physician owes his or her patients.